"A toolbox of custom traffic beds tailored for all formats – you can’t go wrong."

 All you need to report is Title/Artist/Amount of Plays for the reportable period, along with the 'Track ID' on the track page.
 All tracks are written by R J Wade.

 These tracks are for use only in a broadcast environment.
-If your friends are broadcast people, then that's ok.
-All the tracks carry a digital watermark so we can monitor correct usage.
+If your friends are broadcast people, then that's ok, but useage outside commercial broadcasting is not allowed.

 Compositions contained herein remain the property of Traffic Jams and must not be distributed for any other purpose without express permission.